Guide To Nakusp Hot Springs: 3 Hot Springs and More

 i) Camping At Campground

-There are many ways to camping near Halfway hot springs; both are pretty affordable, around $15-$20.
+There are many ways to camp near Halfway Hot Springs; both are pretty affordable, around $15-$20.

 ii) Car-Camping

 While your camp stays at campgrounds, you can expect car noises because the vehicle approach is near the campsite.
-You can also hear noises from some fellow campers in your neighbourhood.
+You can also hear noises from some fellow campers in your neighborhood.

 iii) Camping in Sleeping Bags or on Tent Pads: